alifankebima/hirejob-frontend/README.md

 # About The Project

 Hirejob is a hiring website to make it easier to connect workers with recruiters.
-Workers can create account and display portfolios, work experiences, and skills on this website.
-Recruiters can create account for searching and hire workers based on company needs.
+Workers can create an account and display portfolios, work experiences, and skills on this website.
+Recruiters can create an account for searching and hiring workers based on company needs.
 Workers will be notified if they are hired by recruiter.

 ## Built With